nevakee716/cwHtml5DiagramHighlight/Help_layout.md

 The ScriptName of Object Property need to be in lowerCase
 The ScriptName of the association need to be in UpperCase

+## Image
+You can save your diagram once filtered by right clicking on the diagram, and click on save the image.

 ## Cohabitation with other specific